 - The old mill and the bridge over the Myllykoski rapids

 Check out more amazing photos and videos of Ruka.

 Your holiday shouldn’t be an itemized agenda: experience this, eat that, enjoy this, expensive that.
 Your mind and your body need time to relax, to breathe in the purest air in Europe and exhale all the little problems and stresses that eat up so much of your time and energy.

-A stay at Ruka is best enjoyed when you give yourself ample time to experience the natural wonders of the wilderness.
+A stay at Ruka is best enjoyed when you give yourself and your loved ones ample time to experience the natural wonders of the wilderness.
 To eat the best food and let the professionals help you find what your inner voice is calling for.
-It’s your holiday; there’s no wrong answers.
+It’s your #holiday; there’s no wrong answers.

 Despite sitting only 40 kilometers from the Russian border and the vast wilds of the Paanajärvi National Park, Ruka village is a hub of shopping, eating and having fun.
 Hit up the Kumpare Shopping Center in Ruka for your daily necessities, gift shopping, or knock down a few pins at the bowling alley.
 Let the professionals help you unwind with Ruka’s spa services.
 Those looking for something more can try sauna yoga at any of our unique local saunas.
 Or sing your heart at the Ruka Open Karaoke Championships.
 Learn cooking tips from the masters, and so much more.
 In the heart of winter, Ruka puts on the Polar Light Festival, a celebration of light art.
 As the winter season winds down, spring breakers descend on Ruka for the famous skiing and snowboarding event, Ski or Die!
 Party, with contests, music and more.